How can I configure and use SAR to monitor performance metrics on my Amazon EC2 Linux instance?

 */10 * * * * root /usr/lib64/sa/sa1 1 1

-To change the interval:
+To change the interval, complete the following steps:

 vim /etc/cron.d/sysstat